 When Is Probate Required in Denver?

-Whenever someone dies with assets that did not pass automatically to beneficiaries (such as those held in living trusts, joint tenancy, beneficiary designation, payable on death and transfer on death), probate is required.
-At the law firm of Phillips & Blow, PC, we are experienced in both testate (for someone who died with a valid will) and intestate (for someone who died without a will) probate.
-Our lawyers practice in all counties in the south Denver metro area and elsewhere in Colorado.
+Probate is required whenever someone dies with assets that did not pass automatically to beneficiaries (such as those held in living trusts, joint tenancy, beneficiary designation, payable on death and transfer on death), probate is required.
+At the law firm of Phillips & Blow, PC, we are experienced in both esstate (for someone who died with a valid will) and intestate (for someone who died without a will) probate.
+Our Denver probate lawyers and Denver elder law attorneys practice in all counties in the south Denver metro area and elsewhere in Colorado.
 We are also experienced in administering estates held wholly or partially in living trusts.

 Not all assets have to go through the probate process.
 Some transfer automatically upon the death of the owner.
 Examples include:

 Property held in joint tenancy: When a property is held in joint tenancy, such as a home belonging to a husband and wife, when one joint tenant dies, the surviving joint tenant becomes the sole owner of the asset.
 This is known as the right of survivorship.

 Tenancy by the entirety or community property with right of survivorship: These forms of ownership, only available to married couples, function in the same way as joint tenancy.
 The survivor automatically takes ownership of the entire property upon the death of the other tenant.

 Beneficiary designations:Life insurance policies and retirement accounts have named beneficiaries.
 When the policyholder or account owner dies, the beneficiaries are entitled to the proceeds of the life insurance policy or the assets in the retirement account.
 There is no need to go through probate.